adambard/learnxinyminutes-docs/hocon.html.markdown

 username: RandomUser1337
 auto_login: true
 color_theme: dark
 screensaver: {
   image: usr/images/screensaver.jpg
   turn_on_after: 1m
 }

-# And then we import that file.
+# And then we include that file.
 include file("user_config.conf")

-# We can now reference values from that file as if it was in this document!
+# We can now reference values from that file!
-path_to_user_screensaver: ${screensaver.image}
+path_to_user_screensaver: ${screensaver.image} //
 greeting: "Welcome, "${username}"!" // the value is: "Welcome, RandomUser1337!"

-# Duplicate keys override exactly as you'd expect.
+# Duplicate keys override as they normally do.
 status: "Auto Login: "${auto_login} // the value is: "Auto Login: true"
 auto_login: false
 status: "Auto Login: "${auto_login} // the value is: "Auto Login: false"